Entanglement dynamics from universal low-lying modes: Brownian local GUE model

 Using the general formula \eqref{leg}, we can find the membrane tension $\sE_3(v)$ as the Legendre transform of $-\Gamma_3(s)$.
 Assuming \eqref{g3min}, there are three possible sources of the maximum value in the Legendre transform: it could come either from the region $0\leq s< s^{\ast}$, where $\Gamma_3(s) = \bar\Gamma_3(s)$, or from the endpoint at $s = s^{\ast}$, or from the region $s>s^{\ast}$.
 We find three distinct regimes for the behaviour of $\sE_3(v)$ depending on which of these options dominates: \be \sE_3(v) = \ee Here $\bar\sE_3(v)$ is the Legendre transform of $-\bar \Gamma_3(s)$ restricted to the regime $s< s_c$ where it is convex~\footnote{Note that the Legendre transform of the full function $-\bar \Gamma_3(s)$ is not well-defined as it is not convex.}, and $s_c$ is the value of $s$ at which the second derivative of $\bar \Gamma_3$ changes from negative to positive. $\sE_2(v)$ is the membrane tension for the second Renyi entropy found previously.
 The two critical velocities are \be v_1^{\ast}= -s_{\rm eq} \Gamma_3'(s_c), \quad v_2^{\ast}= - s_{\rm eq} \Gamma_2'(s^{\ast}) \, . \ee

-In Fig. \ref{fig:thirdren}, we show the membrane tension of \eqref{mem78} obtained from $\bar\Gamma_3(s)$ and $\Gamma_2(s)$ of Fig.~\ref{fig:gammas}, and its first derivative.
+In the center and right panels of Fig.~\ref{fig:gammasandthirdren}, we show the membrane tension of \eqref{mem78} obtained from $\bar\Gamma_3(s)$ and $\Gamma_2(s)$ shown in the left panel there, and its first derivative.
 The membrane tension has a first-order phase transition at $v=v_1^{\ast}$, and a second-order phase transition at $v=v_2^{\ast}$.
 We now make a brief technical note on the difference of the analysis we used above from the $n=2$ case.
 In this discussion of this section, we did not directly use the domain wall propagator \eqref{n_prop} to derive the membrane tension, but instead found it indirectly as the Legendre transform of $-\Gamma_3$.
 The form of the dispersion relation $E_3(k)$ is such that the domain wall propagator from the states \eqref{psik_renyi}, \be \bar{G}_3(x, y, t) = \int_{-\pi}^{\pi} \frac{dk}{2\pi}~ e^{-(E_3(k)+ikv ) t} \, , \ee can be used to obtain the membrane tension $\bar\sE_3(v)$ only up to $v_1^{\ast}$ by similar steps to \eqref{mem_0}.
 For $v>v_1^{\ast}$, the propagator has an oscillating behaviour with time due to a change in the structure of the solutions to the saddle-point equation $E_3'(k)=-iv$.
 The propagator in this regime $v>v_1^{\ast}$ does not contribute to the evolution of the entropy in the combined saddle-point analysis in the integral over $v$ and $k$ for $e^{-2S_3}$.
 From the saddle-point equations \eqref{saddle_point}, we get a well-defined result for $\bar \Gamma_3$ for any $s$.
 The Legendre transform of $-\bar\Gamma_3$ by itself is again not well-defined beyond $v_1^{\ast}$, but the Legendre transform of the negative of \eqref{g3min} is well-defined, as discussed above, and this should be seen as the definition of the membrane tension for this case.~\footnote{We thank Raghu Mahajan and Douglas Stanford for helpful discussions on the saddle point analysis.}